Synphonyte/dioxus-table/README.md

 ```

 With the default renderer we only see a number in the "Rating" column.
 If we want to display this
-numbe as stars we can write a custom renderer.
+number as stars we can write a custom renderer.

 ```rust
 #[derive(PartialEq, TableData)]